Get Paid (Payment Links)

 Payment links are completely configurable.
 Below we outline the various configurations a payment link can have, from free trials to acceptable tokens to pre-filled coupons and emails.

-- Loop creates a new customer in Stripe or find an existing customer, and tells Stripe about the purchase
+- Create a new customer in Stripe or find an existing customer

 - Stripe creates an invoice based on the billing settings associated with the products and/or subscription purchased